Copenhagen Business School

 Copenhagen Business SchoolRaavarebygningen; Porcelaenshaven 22; 2000

 The one-year curriculum starts off in early September with a leadership boot camp, part of a Leadership Discovery Program that runs through the year and is designed to help students craft their leadership skills.
 The core is intensive and laden with a great deal of pressure.
 MBA students speak of getting up at 6:30 a.m. to study and attend class.
-Given the brevity of this MBA program, there are only nine elective courses available in the last semester of the program, ranging from business development and corporate branding.
+Given the brevity of this MBA program, there are only eight to 10 elective courses available in the last semester of the program, ranging from business development and corporate branding.
 The program ends in August.

 A four-month strategy project, in which teams of students work with real companies in Denmark to help a management team resolve a strategy issue, is a culminating challenge of the program.
-In the past, MBA candidates have worked with Hewlett-Packard, TV2 Sport, Carlsberg, Deloitte, and DHL, among other firms, on these projects that put some of the theory taught in the core courses to practical consideration.

 2013-2014 Tuition: $56,000